surfingjoe/AWS-Load-Balanced-Website-with-Docker-containers-as-Web-Servers/readme.md

  Clone this repository

 * Be sure to change the S3 Bucket name for Terraform remote state
-* Be sure to change the variables appropriate to your deploymet
+* Be sure to change the variables appropriate to your deployment
 * In your terminal, goto the VPC folder and execute the following commands:

    1. `Terraform init`